ajkavanagh/openstack-bundles/stable/openstack-base/README.md

 ### Booting an instance

-First generate a SSH keypair so that you can access your instances once you've booted them:
+First generate a SSH key pair so that you can access your instances once you've booted them:

     mkdir -p ~/.ssh
     touch ~/.ssh/id_rsa_cloud